famly/hire-me/README.md

 ## How to get started
 - Fork this repository
-- Create a small application in React (or another agreed upon framework)
+- Create a small application in React
 - Describe your design decisions and setup instructions in the README.md of the forked repository

 ## The assignment